munaray/standeva-munaray/src/markdown/ai-first-ecommerce-revolution.md

 The AI-first model is no longer futuristic—it’s table stakes.
 Brands clinging to manual workflows will be outmaneuvered by leaner, faster competitors who rely on end-to-end automation.
 Getting started doesn’t require a moonshot project.
 Begin with one high-friction, high-frequency workflow (returns reconciliation, catalog updates, supplier onboarding) and rebuild it around an autonomous agent.
 Measure every hour saved, every error prevented, and every dollar protected.

-Platforms like clickbuy.ai shorten the distance between idea and deployed agent.
+Platforms like clickagent.ai shorten the distance between idea and deployed agent.
 They let you design custom automations tailored to your catalogs, vendors, policies, and compliance rules—without hiring a battalion of engineers.

 ## Make Automation the Operating System